Pidurangala Hike in Sigiriya: Everything You Need To Know

 Polonnaruwa is just 60km from Sigiriya.
 It’s a great option for a day trip if you’re looking to see more of the cultural triangle.

-The best way to explore Polonnaruwa is on bike and these can be rented from outside the ruins’ entrance.
+The best way to explore Polonnaruwa is by bike.
+These can be rented from outside the ruins’ entrance.

 Restaurants in Sigiriya